 One of the following:

-- Three National 5s at Grade C or above which must include Mathematics (C847 75 or C747 75), English, and Physics or a Technology subject
+- Three National 5s at Grade C or above which must include Maths, English, and Physics or a

 - National Certificate: Engineering Practice SCQF Level 5